cdpuk/givenergy-local/README.md

 -- | --
 Giv-HY5.0 | Tested by maintainer (battery support pending installation)

-Modbus support is provided by the `givenergy-modbus` library.
+Modbus support is provided by the [`givenergy-modbus`][givenergy-modbus] library.
 If other devices are found to have issues, it's likely that changes will need to be made to the underlying library.

 ## Sensors